 New Organizational and Sales Culture

 Kevin felt he was ready to form a stable traditional sales culture.
 This would include new hires with revamped scripting and collateral.
 For the long-term he knew a potential buyer of the business would want a steady cash flow with a stable sales force since and if the current Owner is getting a majority of the sales-and leaves, the business will go with him.
-So in a week using culture matching questions he brought in a good salesperson-but he knew Kevin.
-However h had worked for years in the printing business.
-Kevin soon found out the new hire thought he knew too much and stayed in his same old rut.
+So in a week using culture matching questions he brought in a good salesperson-someone that already knew Kevin.
+However he had also worked for years in the printing business.
+Kevin soon found out the new hire thought he knew better than his boss, and therefore stayed in his same old rut.
 The new salesperson kept trying the old way and left after a few months.
 What a blow to the value initiative.
-They could happen.
+These things can happen.

 Results